COVID-19 Frequently Asked Questions

 Your Forbearance Plan is only a temporary suspension of payments.
 Near the end of your Forbearance Plan we will work with you to help you determine the best program available to help you catch up on your mortgage payments.
 The programs available to you may vary based on your circumstances and the type of loan you have.
 If you are ready to resume making payments at the end of your forbearance period, we will work with you to determine the options available to repay the missed payments.
 The method of repayment depends on your loan type, your circumstances, and the options offered by the investor in your mortgage.

 The following information provides some of the options to repay forbearance based on loan type.
-We will update this information as new programs become availability so be sure to check back.
+We will update this information as new programs become available so be sure to check back.

-The COVID-19 home retention option, called the COVID-19 Standalone Partial Claim, places amounts you owe into a junior lien that is repaid when you refinance your mortgage or sell your home or your mortgage otherwise accelerates or terminates at time of payoff.
-If you do not qualify for the COVID-19 Standalone Partial Claim, other tools may be available to help you repay the missed payments over time.
-For more information on Federal Housing Administration Mortgages: firstname.lastname@example.org or visit www.hud.gov.
+The COVID-19 Standalone Partial Claim is one COVID-19 home retention option offered by FHA that places amounts you owe into a junior lien that is repaid when you refinance your mortgage or sell your home or your mortgage otherwise accelerates or terminates at time of payoff.
+If you do not qualify for the COVID-19 Standalone Partial Claim, other tools may be available to help you repay the missed payments including a loan modification.
+A loan modification adds the payments that were suspended during your Forbearance Plan to the unpaid principal balance of your loan and changes the terms of your loan to enable a more affordable payment.
+For more information on Federal Housing Administration Mortgages: email@example.com or visit www.hud.gov.

 VA loans are not required to be repaid in a lump sum payment immediately following a CARES Act forbearance.
 Rather, the VA has a suite of loss mitigation options such as repayment plans and loan modification options to assist borrowers in repaying payments missed under a CARES Act forbearance.
 In addition, VA is continuing to evaluate other options to further assist borrowers affected by the novel coronavirus (COVID-19) emergency.